+44 (0) 1756 792300

 Case studies

-Here are some examples of projects we’ve worked on that illustrate how these principles can be applied across the private and public sector, and for large and small organisations.
+Here are some examples of projects we’ve worked on that illustrate how the hackable workspace principles can be applied across the private and public sector, and for large and small organisations.

 Integrating technology into mobile furniture for hybrid workplaces